-Private mini-clouds (OwnCloud is popular, have a look-see here: https://owncloud.org/ ) are also booming in 2018, and essentially let you host your own data, well-protected and at home, yet accessible in the same way you would use to access your data on Google Drive, OneDrive, DropBox et cetera.
+Private mini-clouds (OwnCloud is popular, have a look-see here: https://owncloud.org are also booming in 2018, and essentially let you host your own data, well-protected and at home, yet accessible in the same way you would use to access your data on Google Drive, OneDrive, DropBox.
 That means password protection, list/icon view of your files… very easy to interact with, and add/remove/modify files.

-The benefit to take away from this is that all this can run on a 12-18W device, and will be ridiculously cheap to keep running 24/7.
-And there’s the convenience of just setting it and forgetting it — when downloads are completed, they’ll can be automatically moved to a folder of your choosing, ready to be streamed.
+The benefit from this is that all this can run on a 12-18W device, and will be ridiculously cheap to keep running 24/7.
+And there’s the convenience of just setting it and forgetting it — when downloads are completed, they’ll be automatically moved to a folder of your choosing, ready to be streamed.

-VPN has some CPU overhead, but bittorrent will consume a fair chunk of memory as well as CPU, so you really want a strong, beefy WiFi router to run this.
-The ASUS RT-AC5300 and Netgear Nighthawk R9000 X10 AD7200 are the embodiments of perfection for this; high-end low-latency routers with CPU and memory to spare for every service that suits you.
+VPN has some CPU overhead, but BitTorrent will consume a fair chunk of memory as well as CPU, so you really want a strong, beefy DD-WRT router to run this.
+The ASUS RT-AC5300 and Netgear Nighthawk R9000 X10 AD7200 are the embodiments of perfection for this; high-end low-latency DD-WRT routers with CPU and memory to spare for every service that suits you.
 Semper Wi-Fi!

 Combined, the wireless throughput is 3200Mbit/s, around 400Mbyte/s, and with 1 USB3.0 port at 5GBit/s, and 1 combo USB2(480Mbit/s)/eSATA(nominal 6Gbit/s for disk I/O), you’re just going to be happy and feel warm in your entire body once you get this.
 Flash DD-WRT onto this beast, and you’re going to have a dual-core 1.8GHz CPU at your fingertips, with more processing power than many contemporary media systems running KODI/SPMC at 4K resolution.

 You’d be happy with this with just the stock firmware, but DD-WRT makes it possible for it to be much more.
-With DD-WRT this can be your nexus point for your own mini-cloud, whilst also serving all your media and music to the LAN… And it would still be able to host a mediaserver, run an automatic bittorrent download service (place torrents in one folder, get completed downloads from another folder).
+With your DD-WRT router, this can be your nexus point for your own mini-cloud, whilst also serving all your media and music to the LAN… And it would still be able to host a media server, run an automatic BitTorrent download service (place torrents in one folder, get completed downloads from another folder).

-– Looks like a robot’s head after a laser skirmish gone wrong.
+– It looks like a robot’s head after a laser skirmish gone wrong.

 – No computer rage after you’ve been headshot in a temporary lag spike.
 You headshot the lagged instead.
 Do it.